Lpshkn/wordanalyzer/README.md

 from incorrect symbols, split cleared words to lexemes, then correct them by replacing assumed incorrect words to right words and then will create new set of words and save it to the destination file (-d parameter).

+Also this program provides word clearing (-clr parameter) or returning (-cost parameter) of the total word cost based on word splitting depending on the list of words ordered by usage frequency.

 ##### Optional arguments:

 ```-s, --source``` - the source file containing the set of words you need to analyze.
 By default, it's